valerieyang00/react-router-is-coming-lab/README.md

   </p>
 </details>

-* Since `/houses/:houseId/members/:memberId` has two route parameters, you will have access to them as `props.match.params.houseId` and `props.match.params.memberId`
+* Since `/houses/:houseId/members/:memberId` has two route parameters, you will have access to get them both from `useParams()`

 <details>